A Late Vermont Maple Season Can Still Be Great

-When maple season arrives in Vermont, I’m always drawn to the sugar houses of rural Addison County.
+When Vermont maple season arrives, I’m always drawn to the sugar houses of rural Addison County.
 We recently visited Bread Loaf View Farm in Cornwall, which was open to the public for the annual Maple Open House Weekend.
 The farm is a 30-acre maple sugar operation owned by Middlebury College alums Churchill and Janet Franklin of Concord, Mass.

 Not much sap is flowing in Vermont at the moment because of unseasonably cold temperatures.
 But sugar makers remain cautiously optimistic and hope the weather will cooperate in April.
 In fact, this year seems to be a throwback to sugaring seasons of long ago, when it was unheard of to tap maple trees in February or to be boiling by Town Meeting Day in early March.